rbutleriii/Clinotator/README.md

 # Clinotator
 ## Synopsis
+## Note: Clinotator is currently down, as the ClinVar data at NCBI has changed format.
+Currently working on a fix.
 ### Clinical interpretation of ambiguous ClinVar annotations

 This project takes variants as input and queries NCBI eutilities to generate ClinVar Variation Report<sup>1</sup> scoring metrics.
 The overall goal is to generate annotations of use for given batches of variants to inform clinical interpretation.
 The metrics include: